 Staff networking, training, and support

 Staff network and share best practice.
 For example, in January 2020 all course teams in the Design School at LCC participated in a workshop to embed sustainability into the curriculum.
-Staff also discuss ESD at our Sustainability Working Group and in the Climate Assemblies.
+Staff also discuss ESD in the Climate Assemblies.

 The Responsible Design Framework (PDF 79KB) recognises the need for design education to respond to the eco-social challenges of our time and to equip Design School students, academics and technical staff with the skills and values to become responsible creative citizens.